IdiJr/alx-low_level_programming/README.md

 In this session, the concept of linked lists were expanded.

 ### 0x14.
 C - Bit manipulation
-In this session, the concept of bit manipulation was explored
+In this session, the concept of bit manipulation was explored.

+### 0x15.
+C - File I/O
+In this session, file I/O was studied.